navin-moorthy/navin-moorthy.github.io/content/blog/complete-react-developer-in-2019/index.md

 export default App;
 ```

-_Root of our React Component_
+🌟*Root of our React Component*

-_App.css and logo.svg are imported here_
+🌟*App.css and logo.svg are imported here*

 `src/App.css`